 • Pillar 2 details the supervisory review process to be used by both Kempen and the FCA to assess whether additional capital requires to be maintained against any risks not adequately covered under Pillar 1; and

 • Pillar 3 details the disclosure requirements which Kempen is required to make of its capital, risk exposures and risk assessment processes.

-The following disclosures relate to the business of Kempen on an individual basis, although the company is a 100% subsidiary van Lanschot Kempen Wealth Management N.V. and the ultimate parent company is Stichting Administratiekantoor van Gewone Aandelen A Van Lanschot, both companies are based in The Netherlands.
+The following disclosures relate to the business of Kempen on an individual basis, although the company is a 100% subsidiary of Kempen Capital Management N.V. and the ultimate parent company of the group is Van Lanschot Kempen N.V., a listed company at the Amsterdam Euronext stock exchange.
+Kempen Capital Management N.V. and Van Lanschot Kempen N.V. are both based in The Netherlands.

 There are no current or foreseen material practical or legal impediments to the prompt transfer of capital

 resources between the parent company and its subsidiary.

 Kempen is mainly exposed to operational risk, with some additional exposure to business risk, market risk, and credit risk.

 Kempen’s Internal Capital Adequacy Assessment Process (“ICAAP”) incorporates the ongoing risk assessment of the company.
 As a consequence, the Risk assessment is reviewed by the Kempen Board on a quarterly basis, and at least once a year will be quantified for purposes of ICAAP.
 However, if a significant risk crystallises then the ICAAP will be revisited at that time rather than on the annual cycle.

 Further information on the risk exposures of the business are set out below: